Aquanty/rtd-hgs/docs/source/index.rst

   root length density is defined by the linear polynomial function.
 The following commands may be used to select one of the other functions:

-Rdf constant function
+| .5inRdf constant function
-Rdf quadratic decay function
+| .5inRdf quadratic decay function
-Rdf cubic decay function
+| .5inRdf cubic decay function

 The following command may be used to specify the root length density via a table.